idkvarma/idk/Shell Script/Dot File Delete.md

-# Below script will delete all .* files in present working directory.
+# Below script will delete all .* files in present working directory. (dotdelete.sh)

 ```
 #!/bin/bash